Matthew-K310/obsidian/5 - Main Notes/The New Covenant.md

 ## What is the hope offered by the New Covenant?

-We see one more covenant within the Old Testament, and we can find it in Jeremiah 31:31-34
+^5da001

+We see the promise of a future covenant in Jeremiah,

     "'Behold, the days are coming, declares the Lord, when I will make a new covenant with the house of Israel and the house of Judah, not like the covenant with their fathers on the day when I took them by the hand to bring them out of the land of Egypt, my covenant that they broke, though I was their husband, declares the Lord.
-For this is the covenant that I will make with the house of Israel after those days, declares the Lord: I will put my law within them, and I will write it on their hearts."
+For this is the covenant that I will make with the house of Israel after those days, declares the Lord: I will put my law within them, and I will write it on their hearts." - Jeremiah31:31-34

+We see it again in Ezekiel,

+    "And I will give you a new heart, and a new spirit I will put within you.
+And I will remove the heart of stone from your flesh and give you a heart of flesh."

+We would be filled with the Holy Spirit, and our hearts would change thanks to the sanctifying work of the Spirit within us.

+The New Covenant was originally given to Israel,

+    "Then you will live in the land I gave your ancestors; you will be my people, and I will be your God." - Ezekiel 36:28

+Even though this promise was originally made to Israel, God's grace, through Christ's work on the cross, brought Gentiles into the New Covenant, as well.

+    "But now in Christ Jesus you who once were far off have been brought near by the blood of Christ.
+For He Himself is our peace, who has made us both one and has broken down in His flesh the diving wall of hostility." - Ephesians 2:13-14

+The promise of the New Covenant is salvation and unity by the blood of Christ, as well as eternal life with our Father in the coming Messianic kingdom.

-## In what way has God "put His laws" in the minds of Christians and "[written] them on their hearts?"
+## In what way has God "put His laws" in the minds of Christians and "written them on their hearts?"

+^b844a2

 In Jeremiah 31, as well as in a few chapters of Romans (namely in Romans 2:15), we see that God has "written His law on our hearts."
 This is not referring to the Old Covenant Mosaic Law, but is instead referring to God's moral law.